CosmOS-Creators/reference_project_stmIDE/Cosmos/generated/integration/systemConfig/_requirements.md

 * target:
     An ID of an attribute which is instantiated.
 If the attribute was defined within the same file simply list it's name.
 If it was defined in another file it has to be prefixed by the filename without the file extension.
 For example: `cores/bootOs`
+* targetNameOverwrite (optional/can be omitted; default: empty):
+    If specified the attribute instance that the target property is pointing to will get this name instead of the targets name
 * value:
-    stores the current value of the attribute instance
+    stores the current value of the attribute instance.
+    If type is a list, a list of links is expected.
+The links should point to an element in the form of `core/core_0` If placeholder is set to true this property has to be omitted.
 * enabled (optional/can be omitted; default: true):
   * Defines if this element can be edited through the UI.
 If omitted true is assumed.
 Can operate in two ways:
     * If the value of this property is a boolean it is enabled if true or disabled/read-only if false